patrikx3/tools/README.md

 p3x git pull # recursive pull every folder p3x git push # recursive push every folder p3x git renew|truncate # remote all commits, from #1231 commit to #1
+p3x git init repo-name # .git is not required, is auto added, post-update is generated so it is my own, specific for the patrikx3.com server git repo (it adds in the webhook), the names are only lower cased forcefully a-z, digit and dash.
 ```

 and more ...